dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

 ```
 {
  Ref : {
-  table : "item1"
+  tableA : "item1"
  },
 }
 ```
 This part is the "Ref".
-The item references the "item1".
+The item references "item1".
 The "item1" is in the table.
 ```
 {